montevideo-tech/cmcd-validator/packages/cmcd-validator-library/README.md

 ## Introduction

 Welcome to cmcd-validator-library.
 The cmcd-validator is an easy-to-use [npm package](https://www.npmjs.com/package/@montevideo-tech/cmcd-validator) that enables video developers to set up a service for validating the Common-Media-Client-Data (CMCD) standard implementation of any player in real-time, with any type of content.
-It supports queries, headers and JSON formats through this three functions:
+It supports queries, headers and JSON formats through these three functions:

 - **CMCDQueryValidator**
 - **CMCDHeaderValidator**